Xie Hui (footballer): International career

+Managerial career

+After the game he officially retired from football and soon became an assistant manager at Shenhua.
+He was hired by Shanghai SIPG Football club as an assistant coach.

 On August 18, 2021, while Xie Hui was the manager of Nantong Zhiyun, a leaked video of him dining with colleagues revealed his controversial comments towards management and coaching staff of other competing teams.
 He later was suspended by Nantong Zhiyun.
 After apologizing on his comments, he resigned from his manager role at the club.

+Dalian Professional

-On March 19, 2022, Xie Hui was appointed as the manager of Dalian Professional.
+On March 19, 2022, Xie was appointed as the manager of Dalian Professional.
 During the first year of his management, the team was initially planning to play in the China League One (the second level of professional soccer in China) due to the relegation from Chinese Super League in previous season.
 However, as Chongqing Liangjiang Athletic in the Chinese Super League dissolved before the start of the 2022 season, Dalian Professional was allowed to play in the Chinese Super League as a substitute for Chongqing Liangjiang Athletic for the 2022 season.
+On 4 November 2023, Dalian was once again relegated after a 3-2 home defeat against Shanghai Port in the final game of the season, and the club was subsequently disbanded in January 2024.